shaico111/ImmichContentClassifier/ARCHITECTURE.md

 # Architecture Overview

-This document explains how ImmichNsfwLocal is structured.
+This document explains how ImmichContentClassifier is structured.

 ---